The practical recipe

 Learn how to make authentic South Indian dosa batter using just rice, urad dal and fenugreek.
 This simple recipe creates a naturally fermented batter perfect for crispy dosas, masala dosas and uttapam.

-🎓 New to making dosa?
+Jump to recipe🎓 New to making dosa?

 If this is your first time making dosa batter, I recommend reading our Mumbai Mix Master Guide to Perfect Dosa Batter before starting.